Signature as Full Name: Yes or No? (Expert’s Advice)

 Adding an electronic signature to a document

-This goes especially to the most important documents, such as when opening a bank account or creating your passport.
+This goes especially to the most important documents, such as opening a bank account or creating your passport.

-It's best to stick with just one signature.
+Pro Tip: It’s best to stick with just one signature.

 Can I just write my name for an electronic signature?